Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 2. Historic Heritage: Visit Downtown Panguitch

-The town doesn’t puts on its charm only in June.
+The town doesn’t put on its charm only in June.
 Visit Panguitch any other time of the year, and you can still enjoy its rich cultural and historic heritage.
 Similar to many other small towns in the American West, the area keeps its historic buildings scattered around the main street.
 And here you can witness the passage of time, enjoy the presence of the bygone traditions, all combined with the modern lifestyle.

 The historic structures, however, don’t serve only as a mere reminder of the past.
 They embark on a new role, turning into shops, hotels, and restaurants that pamper and invite the travels to visit Panguitch – just as they were doing centuries ago.